Specification 44

 This approach provides flexibility, particularly for unique or non-standard homes.
 All designs must be verified by a certifier or authority.
 While Specification 44 benchmarks derive from previous NatHERS DTS data, they have been generalised for broader application across all climate zones and house sizes.

-Relationship Between Specification 44 and NatHERS
+What is the relationship between Specification 44 and NatHERS

 Specification 44 and NatHERS serve distinct purposes and employ different methodologies.
 While they may appear similar, they are not directly comparable.